-This November, instead of focusing on what I don’t have, I choose to focus on what God has blessed me with already.
+So, this November, instead of focusing on what I don’t have, I’ve decided to double down on focusing on what God has blessed me with already.

-That gratitude has changed my way of thinking and my outlook on life.
+Because gratitude has changed my way of thinking and my outlook on life.
 God is good.
 His love endures forever.
-And learning to give thanks for His loyal, unfailing love has made me feel closer to God in so many ways.
+Learning to give thanks for His loyal, unfailing love has made me feel closer to God in so many ways.

 After reading the list of things I’m thankful for, I’m sure you have some thoughts of your own.
-And I encourage you to write a list of at least 3 things you are thankful for this Thanksgiving.
+And I encourage you to write a list of at least 3 things you’re thankful for this Thanksgiving.

 I hope it will help you in some small way to grow your relationship with Jesus.

-My prayer for you today is that you will see all the wonderful things God is doing in your life right now, give thanks to Him, and be blessed with a grateful heart.
+My prayer for you today is that you will see all the wonderful things God is doing in your life right now, give thanks, and be blessed with a grateful heart.